College of Liberal Arts & Sciences website

 Pain point: Editor experience

-The current website was not using any standard CMS and was clunky to update.
-We needed to move it to a standard framework that could be easily updated and maintained.
+The current website was using a combination of custom applications to update content.
+We needed to move it to a standard framework that could be easily updated and maintained from a central location.

 Pain point: Navigation and messaging